 In Germany or Poland, for example, it is still worthwhile for people to drive a diesel-powered car to make a smaller carbon footprint.
 In these countries, electricity is mainly generated from non-renewable power plants.
 The same applies to China, which today strongly supports electric cars.

 This implies that individual states should focus on emissions emitted throughout the life cycle of a car rather than solely on emissions during its operation.
-That would make it clear that those bans on cars with combustion engine do not make any sense.
+That would make it clear that those bans on cars with combustion engines do not make any sense.